Big Brother (magazine)

 Big Brother was a skateboarding magazine founded by Steve Rocco in 1992, which was notable for ushering in street skating and the sub-culture of skateboarding.
 Big Brother ceased publication in 2004.

 The magazine often covered various taboo topics in addition to skateboarding.
 Early articles featured step by step suicide methods and rip-off schemes such as how to make a fake ID.
 It would also regularly employ odd gimmicks such as printing the magazine in different sizes, packaging it in a cereal box and including seemingly incongruous items such as trading cards and a cassette tape in the packaging.
 Early writers included Sean Cliver, Earl Parker (Thomas Schmidt), Jeff Tremaine, Marc McKee, Mike Ballard and Pat Canale.

 They also released a few videos, including "Shit", then "Number Two", with a few stunts and pranks, but the videos were mostly skateboarding-oriented.

 A documentary on the magazine's history, Dumb: The Story of Big Brother Magazine premiered on Hulu on June 3, 2017.
-The documentary featured interviews with Bam Margera, Steve-O, Johnny Knoxville, Spike Jonze, Jeff Tremaine, and others who were involved in the magazine's creation.
+The documentary featured interviews with Johnny Knoxville, Spike Jonze, Jeff Tremaine, Chris Pontius, Wee Man, Steve-O, Bam Margera, and others who were involved in the magazine's creation.